rtyler/brokenco.de/_posts/2018-01-05-jenkins-policy-enforcement.md

 configuration screens, over time, and thanks to the healthy adoption of "infrastructure as code" tooling such as Puppet, has become a weakness.
-With the introduction of "Pipeline as Code" as a core concept in Jenkins 2, circa 2016, the problem was even further exacerbated  Empowering developers with some level of code-driven autonomy is now a key aspect of any modern development tool, but without corresponding tooling and controls for administrators, such autonomy rapidly leads to chaos.
+With the introduction of "Pipeline as Code" as a core concept in Jenkins 2, circa 2016, the problem was even further exacerbated.
+Empowering developers with some level of code-driven autonomy is now a key aspect of any modern development tool, but without corresponding tooling and controls for administrators, such autonomy rapidly leads to chaos.